 Research Director, Human and Social Development, Human Science Research Council

-Title of Project: Pilot testing a conversational agent trained to provide a rapid HIV counseling and testing service.
+Project: Pilot testing a conversational agent trained to provide a rapid HIV counseling and testing service.

 How will the award further your project?
 This funding will allow me to take my initial proof of concept and test the idea in the real world.
 This information will help me improve and fine tune the HIV counselling conversational agent.